Home. It’s more than a place—it’s the feeling of being somewhere you belong. If where you live doesn’t feel like home, maybe we can help.

 Do not assume that you don’t qualify!

 Many people wrongly assume that they will not qualify for a Habitat home.
-We encourage you to fill out the online pre-application, and we will let you know.
+We encourage you to fill out the pre-qualification application, and we will let you know.

 To apply for a Habitat home, a prospective homeowner must meet the following requirements: